-To fully understand and appreciate enterprise resource planning software one needs to properly understand how businesses operate.
+To fully understand and appreciate enterprise resource planning software one needs to properly understand how a typical business operates.
 Business as an entity has different areas that come together to make it a whole.
 Each aspect plays an important role in the success of the business.
 Now, the trick is, how do these different aspects communicate among themselves?
 As critically important as the business itself so as the free flow of information among these various aspects.
 In this article, therefore, we are going to look at the ERP system – the integrated information system, the functional area of business operations, and more.

 Before we delve into the nitty-gritty of business functional area of operations and all, let us first and foremost understand what an ERP software/system means, what it does and how it fits into this conversation.